Time perception hacks: why productive days feel wasted

 3. Decrease distraction and task-switching (the core time compression killer)

 This one is direct.
-Every context switch compresses your subjective experience of time [6].
-When you’re interrupted or you switch between tasks, your brain loses its temporal thread.
+Frequent context-switching drains the attentional resources your brain needs to register time passing [3].
+When you are interrupted or switch between tasks, your brain loses its temporal thread, and hours collapse into a short, undifferentiated blur.

 Important